simon123h/bice/README.md

 # BICE

-A continuation software written in Python
+A numerical path continuation software written in Python.

-TODO: find backronym!
+TODO: find new name!

 ## Example
 Example of a bifurcation diagram with snaking in the Swift-Hohenberg equation obtained with *bice*, see the [corresponding SHE demo](demos/SHE/).